SeanaParker/Reducing-Churn-Customer-Insights-and-Strategies-for-ConnectCom/README.md

 ---

-- The Interactive Tableau Dashboard for exploring churn trends can be found here.
+- Interactive Tableau Dashboard for exploring churn trends can be found [here.](https://public.tableau.com/app/profile/seana.parker/viz/CustomerChurnRateDashboard_17419175374080/ChurnRateDashboard)
-- Raw dataset can be found here.
+- Raw dataset can be found [here.](Exploration/ConnectCom_Telco_Customer_Churn_Dataset.csv)
 - For more of my projects and data journey, visit my portfolio website and reach out!